 The Social Network walked away with the most Golden Globes this year.
 The movie won Best Picture, Best Director, and Best Screenplay in addition to its soundtrack award.
 But I’m still not sure it really was the stand-apart best.
 This year, I loved all of the nominated films so much that I really can’t tell you which one should have gotten the Globe.
 Each one was so completely different from the other, and each one I could watch again and again!

 Which film do you think should have won Best Picture?
-Tell us what you think about this year’s Golden Globe awards!127 Hours, Alice in Wonderland, Atticus Ross, award shows, Benjamin Millepied, Best Actress in a Motion Picture, Best Actress in TV series, Best Original Motion Picture Score, Best Performance Actor Supporting TV Series, black swan, Brangelina, Chris Colfer, entertainment, Garrett Hedlund, Glee, Golden Globes, Inception, james franco, Laura Linney, Lea Michelle, losers, mila kunis, natalie portman, NBC, Nine Inch Nails, Olivia Wilde, Ricky Gervais, Robert Pattinson, Ryan Murphy, The Big C, The Social Network, Trent Reznor, Tron, winners, Zac Efron
+Tell us what you think about this year’s Golden Globe awards!Tags: 127 Hours, Alice in Wonderland, Atticus Ross, award shows, Benjamin Millepied, Best Actress in a Motion Picture, Best Actress in TV series, Best Original Motion Picture Score, Best Performance Actor Supporting TV Series, black swan, Brangelina, Chris Colfer, entertainment, Garrett Hedlund, Glee, Golden Globes, Inception, james franco, Laura Linney, Lea Michelle, losers, mila kunis, natalie portman, NBC, Nine Inch Nails, Olivia Wilde, Ricky Gervais, Robert Pattinson, Ryan Murphy, The Big C, The Social Network, Trent Reznor, Tron, winners, Zac Efron